MantisWare/wmapi/docs/3.x.x/en/migration/migration-guide-alpha-7-4-to-alpha-8.md

 - Setup database connection on project creation
 - Helper for table creation for SQL database

-> Feel free to [join us on Slack](http://slack.mwapi.io) and ask questions about the migration process.
+> Feel free to [join us on Slack](http://slack.#) and ask questions about the migration process.

 ## Getting started

-Install mwapi `alpha.8` globally on your computer.
-To do so run `npm install mwapi@3.0.0-alpha.8 -g`.
+Install mwapi globally on your computer.
+To do so run `npm install mwapi-cli -g`.

 When it's done, generate a new empty project `mwapi new myNewProject` (don't pay attention to the database configuration).